JohnReyGimenez/Mastermind/README.md

 # Mastermind Game

 Welcome to Mastermind, a classic code-breaking game where you can either guess a secret code or create one for the computer to guess.
-This project is implemented in Ruby and uses the `colorize` gem for a colorful terminal experience.
+This project is implemented in Ruby and uses the `colorize` gem.

 ---